How to Open an Australian Bank Account Online from Overseas

 Commbank (Commonwealth Bank)

-Commbank offer an Everyday Account Smart Access current account for shopping, paying bills, withdrawing cash and more.
+Commbank offers an Everyday Account Smart Access transaction account for shopping, paying bills, withdrawing cash and more.

 - Monthly fee: